Hi there! Welcome to Brownble!

 Video is a powerful tool!
 It also helped to have the amazing influence of one of my uncles, my best friend and the closest thing I had to a dad.
 He was an incredible cook, the best one I’ve ever met.
 He knew a ton about French cooking and we cooked a lot together.
 I still feel he’s with me when I’m in the kitchen.
 Cooking and food was the way my family dealt with everything that was happening, so it became my biggest passion.
 A “food = keeping my family happy amidst crisis” kind of thing.

 Many years passed, and sadly my mom lost her battle, which resulted in the most difficult years of my life.
 Trying to move on without her at the age of 21, but I married the coolest guy on this planet and started life on my own.
 A few years in, we became vegan.
-We became vegan first and foremost because we love animals and didn’t want to contribute to an industry that is as cruel as it gets (and yes, we couldn’t believe how we had never heard about this before!), but when we realized a vegan diet could also be healthy, and we knew our bodies could not only survive on plants but thrive, we decided to give it a try.
+We became vegan first and foremost because we love animals and didn’t want to contribute to an industry that is as cruel as it gets (and yes, we couldn’t believe how we had never heard about this before!), but when we realized a vegan diet could also be healthy, more sustainable and more supportive of our environment, and we knew our bodies could not only survive on plants but thrive, we decided to give it a try.

 I like to call veganism my little rescuer.
-Not because it saved me from overeating and that diet prison of control I had built around me, that came a bit later in my vegan journey after many stumbles.
-It came with many of the tools I teach you at Brownble in our blog and podcast, and our courses and programs, but because slowly but surely, I was faced with having to be myself, with my true beliefs guiding the way, every time someone asked me why I wasn’t eating meat, dairy or eggs anymore.
+Not because it saved me from overeating and that diet prison of control I had built around myself, that came a bit later in my vegan journey after many stumbles, and it came with many of the tools I teach you at Brownble in our blog and podcast, and our courses and programs, but also because slowly but surely, I was faced with having to be myself.
+With my true beliefs guiding the way, every time someone asked me why I wasn’t eating meat, dairy or eggs anymore.
 For the first time I felt I didn’t care about what other people thought, or about being the perfect little girl who doesn’t cause trouble.
 It was the biggest confidence booster and it gave me so much joy to incorporate habits that were also helping other beings and taking the focus off of my instinct to eat everything in sight, or restrict to get the "perfect body".

 I hope you enjoy this journey into a new relationship with food and cooking, filled with pure deliciousness, making you shine from the inside out… in and out of the kitchen.